swiftlang/swift-evolution/proposals/0107-unsaferawpointer.md

   // rawPtr and uninitPtr have the same value, thus are substitutable. assert(rawPtr == uninitPtr)

-  // initB now operates on raw memory, so cannot be reordered with previous
+  // initB rebinds the memory to `B`, so cannot be reordered with previous
   // accesses to pA.
   initB(uninitPtr)

   printB(pB)